westerndigitalcorporation/zonedstorage.io/docs/tools/qemu.md

 	-device scsi-block,bus=scsi0.0,drive=zbc0
 ```

+#### Analysis of QEMU Command

-The first line `-device pcie-root-port,bus=pcie.0,id=rp1` creates a PCIe root
+The first line, `-device pcie-root-port,bus=pcie.0,id=rp1`, creates a PCIe root
 complex.

-The second line `-device virtio-scsi-pci,bus=pcie.0,id=scsi0` defines
+The second line, `-device virtio-scsi-pci,bus=pcie.0,id=scsi0`,
-a virtio adapter connected to the PCIe bus previously defined.
-Finally, the last
+defines a virtio adapter that connects to the previously-defined PCIe bus.

-2 lines `-drive file=/dev/sdf,format=raw,if=none,id=zbc0` and
+The last 2 lines, `-drive file=/dev/sdf,format=raw,if=none,id=zbc0`
-`-device scsi-block,bus=scsi0.0,drive=zbc0` define the device connected to the
+and `-device scsi-block,bus=scsi0.0,drive=zbc0`, define the device that is
-virtio SCSI adapter.
-In this example, since `-device scsi-block` is used, the
+connected to the virtio SCSI adapter.
+In this example, `-device scsi-block` is
+used, which means that the host device that will be attached is specified with
-host device to attach is specified using the device block device file
+the device block device file (`/dev/sdf`).
-(`/dev/sdf`) in this example.

 See <a href="https://github.com/qemu/qemu/blob/master/docs/pcie_pci_bridge.txt"
 target="_blank">here</a> for a detailed description of these options.

+### Sense data in QEMU prior to Version 4.1

-Though this method allows attaching a zoned block disk to a QEMU guest, SCSI
+Although this method makes it possible to attach a zoned block disk to a QEMU
-command sense data is not processed correctly in QEMU versions prior to version
+guest, SCSI command sense data is not processed correctly in older QEMU
+versions (this includes all QEMU versions prior to version 4.1).
+This causes
-4.1.
-This causes the guest operating system to hang if the guest attempts to
+the guest operating system to hang if the guest attempts to access command
-access a command sense data (for instance upon command failures).
-This
+sense data (for example, after command failures).
+Because of older QEMU
+versions' inability to properly process SCSI command sense data, you should
-attachment method should thus be avoided with versions of QEMU older than
+avoid this attachment method with versions of QEMU older than version 4.1.
-version 4.1.

-To avoid the sense data problem with QEMU versions preceding version 4.1, a
+The "sense data problem" can be avoided with QEMU versions prior to version
-zoned disk can be attached to a guest using the device SG node file as a
+4.1 by attaching a zoned disk to a guest using the "device SG node file" as
-specifier.
-In this case, the option `-device scsi-generic` must be used.
-The
+a specifier.
+If you do this, you must use the option `-device scsi-generic`.
-command line is changed as follows.
+To do this, change the command on the command line in the following way:

 ```plaintext
 # qemu-kvm (your options) \